 - Psychotherapy offers an alternative to antidepressants.
 Some people with PD may not tolerate, respond fully or want to take an antidepressant.

-Electroconvulsive therapy (ECT) is a standard treatment option for people with severe or non-responsive depression, meaning no other treatments work.
+A treatment for severe depression that is usually used only when people do not respond to medications and psychotherapy.
+ECT involves passing a low-voltage electric current through the brain.
+The person is under anesthesia at the time of treatment. is a standard treatment option for people with severe or non-responsive depression, meaning no other treatments work.
 Although in the past movies and other media have portrayed it in a frightening way, it is a relatively safe and effective treatment available for severe depression.
 It also temporarily improves motor symptoms in PD.
 Major drawbacks include: time involved in getting the treatment, the need to undergo general anesthesia and possible memory problems or confusion as a complication.
 It is contraindicated for those with deep brain stimulators.

 Exercise has been found to be a simple therapeutic approach for improving mood and depression.
 It can include walking, stretching, yoga, Tai-chi and all basic forms of physical activity.